 Organic Cart Collection

-- Organic Carts are picked up once per week from May to October.
+- Organic Carts are picked up once per week from mid-April to mid-November.

 - On your collection day, wheel the Organic Cart to the curb, where your garbage and recycling are collected.